2022 New York City Subway attack: Background

 Frank Robert James was born in the Bronx on August 8, 1959, and spent years drifting across many cities in the United States.
 James had been arrested on 12 previous occasions, mostly for misdemeanors.
-He was arrested nine times in New York from 1992 to 1998, with charges including possession of burglary tools, criminal sex act, and criminal tampering.
-He was arrested three times in New Jersey, the earliest in 1991 and the most recent in 2007; in the mid-1990s, he was charged with making terroristic threats, but was convicted of the lesser charge of the harassment and sentenced to probation and counseling.
+He was arrested nine times in New York from 1992 to 1998, with charges including possession of burglary tools, criminal sex acts, and criminal tampering.
+He was arrested three times in New Jersey, the earliest in 1991 and the most recent in 2007; in the mid-1990s, he was charged with making terroristic threats, but was convicted of the lesser charge of harassment and sentenced to probation and counseling.
 He had no felony convictions and was legally allowed to purchase guns; he purchased his Glock 9mm handgun in 2011 from a pawn shop in Columbus, Ohio.

+In a video he published in the weeks before the subway shooting, James claimed to have a severe post-traumatic stress disorder.

 Extremist views

-In rambling videos posted over a series of years on YouTube and Facebook accounts, James often posted angry and hate-filled rants, including those containing homophobia, misogyny and racist comments targeted at Whites, Blacks, and Hispanics.
+In rambling videos posted over a series of years on YouTube and Facebook accounts, James often posted angry and hate-filled rants, including those containing homophobia, misogyny and racist comments.
 He posted antisemitic diatribes, expressed grievances at persons he believed had wronged him, made violent threats, and invoked mass shootings.
-In a video he published in the weeks before the subway shooting, James claimed to have a severe post-traumatic stress disorder.

-James had posted, "O black Jesus, please kill all the whiteys" on social media.

 James' beliefs have been linked to Black supremacy and he has been outspoken in his criticisms toward mayor Eric Adams and New York City's mental health services in several YouTube videos.
+James posted, "O black Jesus, please kill all the whiteys" on social media.
 He implied that a "race war" was imminent, and said that "White people and Black people should not have any contact with each other."
-James characterized the situation of African-Americans as an "American Auschwitz", and said that "the seed is already planted for a Nazi Party to rise in this country again and I believe it will."
+James compared the systemic racism that African Americans face to the Auschwitz concentration camp, saying that he believes "the seed [was] already planted for a Nazi Party to rise in [the United States] again."